Modern SEO involves meeting users at the point of their needs.

 As the term implies, Google Trends shows you high-volume trending search terms in your niche.

-The keyword tool also reveals the growth rate of a particular search term before it shows up in the Keyword Planner or any other keyword tool.
+The keyword tool also reveals the growth rate of a particular search term before it shows up in the Keyword Planner or other tools like Ubersuggest.

 Bear in mind that most keyword suggestion tools mine Google’s keyword database.
 They connect through the API.
 When the search engine giant updates its keyword database, these privately-owned tools are also updated.